artefactual/atom-docs/user-manual/administer/settings.rst

-Diacritics, also known as accents, are dots and glyphs written above or below certain letters of the alphabet of many languages, indicating something about thir pronounciation.
+Diacritics, also known as accents, are dots and glyphs written above or below certain letters of the alphabet of many languages, indicating something about their pronunciation.
 Languages using diacritics vary from using a single diacritic to multiple diacritics on a single letter.

 AtoM uses `Elasticsearch <https://www.elastic.co/products/elasticsearch>`__ (ES)